Ibe-Donald/Revolution-of-Supply-Chain-with-SQL-Driven-Inventory-Optimization/README.md

 Data Integration
 ---
-We created integrated views to combine relevant information from different tables.
-This integration allowed us to perform comprehensive analysis by joining sales_data with product_information and further integrating with external_factors to form a consolidated inventory_data view.
+I created integrated views to combine relevant information from different tables.
+This integration allowed me to perform comprehensive analysis by joining sales_data with product_information and further integrating with external_factors to form a consolidated inventory_data view.

 Descriptive Analysis
 ---
 Average Sales
 ---
-We calculated the average sales for each product and found that Product_ID 2010 had the highest average sales of 19,669.
+I calculated the average sales for each product and found that Product_ID 2010 had the highest average sales of 19,669.
 This insight is critical for inventory optimization and demand forecasting.

 Daily Total Sales
 ---
-We analyzed the total sales for each day, which helps in understanding peak sales periods and planning inventory accordingly.
+I analyzed the total sales for each day, which helps in understanding peak sales periods and planning inventory accordingly.

 Sales Year with Most Sales
 ---